alkhasov/learn/javascript/README.md

 #### 09 ¬ Regular Expressions

 Powerful and painful.
 Hate when can't quickly write regexp that I want, love when regexp work extaclty like I need.

+#### 10 ¬ Hexlet Basics

+Found a new source of knowledge about JS, now it's in Russian and I guess that help to improve speed, but I need to find out new interesting readings too for English practice.
+I'll little bit repeat some steps (because there is no ability to skip) and after them will do a lot of new exercises.